unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/02_model-data.md

 ### Min occurs and Max occurs

-The minimum cardinality and maximum cardinalities of the property.
+These fields contain the minimum and maximum cardinalities of the property.

-These values are used to determine if a property should be store as a list.
+These values are used to determine if a property should be stored as a list.

 Furthermore, the cardinality constraints are enforced on real data at runtime.